The Top 200 Tools for Learning 2018, the 12th Annual Learning Tools survey is now open.

-- Please name ten specific tools rather than generic technologies (e.g. “Blogger” or “WordPress”, rather than “blogs” or “blogging”).
+- Please name 10 specific tools rather than generic technologies (e.g. “Blogger” or “WordPress”, rather than “blogs” or “blogging”).

-- A vote for Microsoft Office will be split over Word and PowerPoint, so please vote individually for these tools, i.e. Word, Powerpoint, Excel, Outlook etc.
+- Note that a vote for Microsoft Office will be split over Word and PowerPoint, so please vote individually for these Office tools, i.e. Word, Powerpoint, Excel, Outlook etc.

-- Finally, contributions are accepted only at the discretion of the Centre for Learning & Performance Technologies.
-IP addresses are recorded and votes are moderated to avoid spamming or gaming of the process.
+- Finally, votes are accepted only at the discretion of the Centre for Learning & Performance Technologies.